jasenmichael/pvpgn-docker/README.md

                  *makes a backup ./etc and ./var dirs --build, -b    Remove the container and image, then rebuild *retains ./etc and ./var dirs
-NOTE: -f anf -b make it easy to customize the image (Dockerfile) and the container (entrypoint.sh)
+NOTE: -f and -b make it easy to customize the image (Dockerfile) and the container (entrypoint.sh)

 To stop the container, run:
     docker stop pvpgn-server